 Luzhou Sichuan, China Travel Guide

 Luzhou Laojiao Tourist Area (泸州老窖旅游区): This national AAAA-level tourist attraction dedicates itself to the famous Luzhou Laojiao baijiu.
-The area includes historical workshops, ancient cellars (some going back to the Ming Dynasty), museums, and visitor centers.
-It demonstrates the traditional brewing process, which used to be continuous for centuries.
+The area includes historical workshops, ancient cellars (some dating back to the Ming Dynasty), museums, and visitor centers.
+It demonstrates the traditional brewing process, which used to be continuous for many centuries.
 Luzhou is proudly known as "China's Liquor Capital."

 Luzhou Laojiao Historical Exhibition Hall offers a detailed look at baijiu production history, traditional tools, and documents.